Numilou/SQL/README.md

 ```
 ## 📚 User Activity by Ads

-### 📌 As my expertise primarily revolves around mobile game development, the role of advertising monetization is crucial.
-This includes analyzing user interactions with ads.
+### 📌 This includes analyzing user interactions with ads.
 The following SQL query retrieves the activity details of a specific user regarding ad views:

 ```sql